News on the treatment of cystic fibrosis

 Antibiotic inhalation is still recommended

 A renowned team of cystic fibrosis experts collaborating with J. Stuart Elborn (Faculty of Medicine Health and Life Sciences, Queen’s University, Belfast, UK) have now tackled this question.
-In their paper recently published in the European Respiratory Review, they address inhaled antibiotics in the era of highly effective CFTR modulators [1].
+In their paper recently published in the European Respiratory Review, they address inhaled antibiotics in the era of CFTR modulators [2].

 Their clear conclusion: Inhaled antibiotics are still recommended for patients receiving CFTR modulators who present with chronic infections.
 This is because there are no long-term data to prove that it is safe to stop taking antibiotics.